Euclid Quick Data Release (Q1). Extending the quest for little red dots to z<4: Sample selection

-where $m_{i}$ is the AB magnitude measured in the $i$th filter with an effective wavelength of $\lambda_{i}$ and $\lambda_{\rm break}=3645\,\AA$ is the wavelength of the break of the v-shape continuum.
-This fit is performed to derive both the rest-frame UV and optical spectral slopes, $\beta_{\rm UV}$ and $\beta_{\rm opt}$.
-In \cref{fig:LRDs_bands}, we report the filters used to fit $\beta_{\rm UV}$ and $\beta_{\rm opt}$ at different redshifts, considering both \Euclid, ground-based bands, and the IRAC1 and IRAC2 IRAC filters.
-Given the filters availability and considering the small area coverage by the two longest IRAC filters, the fit is mainly possible between $z=1$ and $z=7.6$, for the EDF-F and EDF-S, while it can be extended down to $z=0.6$ in the EDF-N, thanks to the presence of $u$-band observations.
 Considering that the redshifts of LRDs are not correctly recovered by the standard \Euclid pipeline (see \cref{sec:z_pipeline}), since at the moment LRD templates are not included, we include the redshift as a free parameter in the fit.
 We consider the median redshift from the pipeline as an initial guess and the first and second mode (i.e., first and second peak in the redshift probability distribution) redshifts as limits.
 For candidates at $z>6$, the photometric redshift is derived considering a secondary branch of the pipeline, therefore in this case we consider the first peak of the redshift probability distribution as the initial guess.
 The fit is performed with the \texttt{Scipy} package \citep{SciPy}.
 To take into account possible unknown uncertainties, we add in quadrature to the flux uncertainties 5\% of the flux.
 In the fit we consider all available filters, but we include fluxes with ${\rm S/N<3}$ as 0 with an error equal to two times flux uncertainties, to take into account unknown uncertainties.
 Uncertainties on the output properties are derived repeating the fit 100 times after randomising the fluxes, considering a Gaussian function centred on the measured value and with $\sigma$ equal to the flux uncertainties.
 The performance of the new redshift estimation and the redshift of the pipeline are analysed in \cref{sec:z_pipeline}.

 Following the selection done by \citet{Kocevski2024}, we select objects with

 The third cut to the UV slope is applied to remove contamination by brown dwarfs.
 These objects have near-IR colours similar to reddened AGN, but they appear significantly bluer at shorter wavelengths \citep{Langeroodi2023}.
 In addition, to assure a v-shape SED, when the two longest wavelength filters have ${\rm S/N}>3$, we request that the flux of the filter at the longest wavelength is the highest.